 A simple loan agreement is likely to state:

-Borrower: the individual recieving the loan amount and liable to pay it back.
+Borrower: the individual receiving the loan amount and liable to pay it back.

 Lender: the individual lending loan amount to the borrower

 Principal amount: the total amount that the borrower lends

 Interest: a percentage of the borrowed amount or a fixed sum to be paid to the lender in consideration of making the loan

 Maturity date: the due date when the term of the loan expires and the borrower must have repaid the loan (the principal amount, any accrued interest and fees and expenses)

 Why is it important to use a loan agreement?